JuliaGeometry/Quaternions.jl/README.md

 as representations of 3D rotational orientation.
 They can also be viewed as an extension of complex numbers.

-In JuliaGeometry organization, there is also [Octonions.jl](https://github.com/JuliaGeometry/Octonions.jl).
+In JuliaGeometry organization, there is also [Octonions.jl](https://github.com/JuliaGeometry/Octonions.jl) package.